Transferring Universities Or Changing Courses? Here’s What You Need To Know

 Not happy at your current university?
 That’s totally okay.
 We’ll show you how to transfer universities if that’s what you’re after.

 Starting university is a huge achievement that’s also super overwhelming at times.
-Away from home, friends, and family, it can take time to adjust and settle in to your new life.
-But sometimes, you figure out uni life isn’t for you, or your uni course isn’t what you hoped, so you wonder how to transfer universities.
+Our 2024 Freshers report revealed that 52.9% of you are anxious about living with strangers.
+So it’s no surprise to hear that away from home, friends, and family, it can take time to adjust and settle into your new life.

-When that first year high starts to settle, you may realise that actually, you can’t stand your current course and/or your university.
+When that first year high starts to settle and the Freshers daze fades away, you may realise that actually, you can’t stand your current course and/or your university.

 You’re not alone and it’s quite common.
 Transferring unis isn’t uncommon, and we’ll dive into the whats, hows and whys.